cbpuschmann/klaus/README.md

     result$label
     [1] "negative" "positive" "negative" "neutral"

+## Coding with the ChatAI API

+ChatAI can be specified as the API to use with the *provider* parameter.
+In the example below, we specify use of ChatAI and LLama 3.3 70b.

+    coded_data_chatai <- code_content(data_to_code,
+                                      general_instructions,
+                                      formatting_instructions,
+                                      codebook,
+                                      provider = "chatai",
+                                      model = "llama-3.3-70b-instruct")

+For convenience, the `chatai_models()` function lists all models available via the ChatAI API.

+## Prompting

-Note that while adjusting the instructions to your specific use case is essential, the remaining instructions should largely remain unchanged.
+Note that while adjusting the instructions to your specific use case is essential, the remaining generic instructions should largely remain unchanged to ensure that the API responds with parseable results.